mathfanatic9/projects/K-Means Clustering Project/readme.md

-# k-Means Clustering Project on different applications
+# k-Means Clustering Project for different applications

 ### Overview
 This project demonstrates the use of k-Means clustering, one of the simplest and widely used clustering algorithms in data science.
 It includes two main applications: clustering a randomly generated dataset and customer segmentation.